Scarlett Bordeaux: Independent circuit (2012–2019)

-Chihaia made her debut on April 27, 2012, at a CSW Southside Showdown event, as Scarlett Bordeaux defeating The Angel.
-During this time, Bordeaux adopted the heel persona of superficial prima donna.
+Chihaia made her debut on April 27, 2012, at a CSW Southside Showdown event, as Scarlett Bordeaux defeated The Angel.
+During this time, Bordeaux adopted the heel persona of a superficial prima donna.

 Bordeaux made her debut for Chikara where she began hosting "The Throwdown Lowdown", on her first one she interviewed 2 Cold Scorpio.
 Since then, Bordeaux continued to host "The Throwdown Lowdown".
 Bordeaux returned to Chikara on March 13, 2013, as "The Throwdown Lowdown" hostess replacing Natali Morris.
 It is new clips from CHIKARA's vast video vault showcasing high-impact hits and brutal spills as well as interviews.
 On July 9, 2016, Bordeaux pinned Joey Ryan to win DDT Pro Ironman Heavymetalweight however Bordeaux lost the title due to forfeit when Bordeaux traded the belt for Rhyno's autograph.

 Bordeaux (kayfabe) quit AAW when she grew tired of objectifying herself in order to please the audience to get herself noticed causing her to be mistreated.
 At the AAW's "One Twisted Christmas" event on December 29, 2012, Shane Hollister defeated Colt Cabana.
 A stipulation of the match was if Cabana won, he would get Scarlett for the week.
 Bordeaux and Hollister got involved in Eddie Kingston's feud with Silas Young by offering Dan Lawrence and Markus Crane as bodyguards in order to get him to agree to be his tag-team partner, which resulted in tag team match at the AAW: EPIC – The 10th Anniversary Show event on March 24, which they would lose despite Bordeaux and Jordynne Grace's interferences.
 Hollister and Bordeaux interrupted A. C. H. at AAW's Bound for Hate event on June 20, delivering some psychological warfare.
 She appeared at the AAW: Pro Wrestling Redefined's Point of No Return event, interfering in the AAW Heavyweight Championship main event match on Shane Hollister behalf, with her ending up getting speared by Jimmy Jacobs to secure Hollister's victory.